stanlysamuel/SpanningBroadcastTLA/README.md

 2. Computing a message in process `p` which consists of two parts, defined in `Compute(p)`:
     1. Transfer message from input buffer of `p` to the output buffer of `p` for each child.
     2. Mark process as terminated.

+## Comments on version 1

+TLC says stuttering when it should not.
+To figure out.